-The site in Ramfjordmoen is about to undergo major change when the EISCAT UHF and VHF radars are decommissioned and EISCAT-3D, the next generation incoherent scatterIS radar (McCrea et al., 2015), starts operation with the core site in nearby Skibotn.
+The site in Ramfjordmoen is about to undergo major change when the EISCAT UHF and VHF radars are decommissioned and EISCAT-3D, the next generation incoherent scatter radar (McCrea et al., 2015), starts operation with the core site in nearby Skibotn.
 Since the retirement of the first author, the heating facility is being led and run by Erik Varberg.
 The heating facility is planned to remain in operation for experiments with the new radar which will offer unprecedented insights into the HF-induced phenomena.
 The improved spatial resolution and the ability to quickly steer the beam of the new radar electronically or to have multiple beams should help probe the horizontal spatial properties of HF-induced irregularities.

-430 There is one disadvantage in not having the HF-facility and the radar co-located, namely the radar cannot probe field-aligned along the heater beam in the F region.
-This problem may be overcome by resurrecting, in slightly modified form, the eastwest tilting hardware built for the HERO rocket campaign in the 1980s mentioned earlier.
+There is one disadvantage in not having the HF-facility and the radar co-located, namely the radar cannot probe field-aligned along the heater beam in the F region.
+This problem may be overcome by resurrecting, in slightly modified form, the east-west tilting hardware built for the HERO rocket campaign in the 1980s mentioned earlier.
 Most of the switching hardware still exists but new aluminium coaxial phasing cables would need to be made and installed.
-The possibility of building a new heater nearer Skibotn is also being investigated.
+The possibility of building a new

-Author Contribution.
+Author Contribution

-M. T. R. w rote most of the manuscript and P. S. provided additions and corrections.
+M. T. R. Wrote most of the manuscript and P. S. provided additions and corrections.